What are the options for British nationals post-Brexit in Germany?

 Intra-company transfers can also present compliance risks for companies.
 For one thing, it is critical that the visa is applied for before the transferee moves to Germany.
 This even applies to those countries that are usually given preferential treatment, such as the UK and the US amongst others.
 For intra-company transfers, it is also important that the branch in Germany belongs to the same company or group of companies as the branch where the employee is coming from.
 Additionally, the employee needs to be employed by the entity abroad at least six months prior to the assignment to Germany.

-Are you aware of any legal changes to immigration rules and policies that might
+Are you aware of any legal changes to immigration rules and policies that might benefit people?

 On March 1st, 2020, a new immigration law came into force in Germany, simplifying the procedure for people coming from outside the EU to work in Germany.
 This Skilled Immigration Act evolved as a result of a lack of qualified candidates such as engineers and nurses, and opened the labour market, meaning that visas that were previously reserved for EU members are now available for employees from outside the EU with recognised vocational training.
 It has also made searching for employment easier, as potential applicants can live in Germany for up to six months while searching, as long as they have the necessary professional qualifications, basic knowledge of German, and a secure livelihood.